TriplyDB/Documentation/docs/ratt-transform/index.md

 #### Root key (`$root`) {#root-key}

-Sometimes it may be necessary to access a part of the original RATT record that is outside of the scope of the `mw.forEach` call.
+Sometimes it may be necessary to access a part of the original RATT record that is outside of the scope of the `forEach` call.

-Every RATT record inside a ` mw.forEach` call contains the `"$root"` key.
+Every RATT record inside a `forEach` call contains the `"$root"` key.
 The value of the root key provides a link to the full RATT record.
 Because the `$root` key is part of the linked-to RATT record, it is not possible to print the value of the root key.
 (This would result in infinite output.)
 For this reason, the value of the `$root` key is printed as the special value `"__circular__"`.

 For the above examples, the parent record and root record are the same, but this is not always the case.
-Specifically, the parent record and root record are different when `mw.forEach` calls are nested.
+Specifically, the parent record and root record are different when `forEach` calls are nested.

 The following data contains an inner list (key `"labels"`) inside an outer list (`"countries"`):